shotstack/documentation/docs/architecting-an-application/limitations.md

 The render environment has the following limits:

 - Max 15 minutes render time.
+If your video does not render within 15 minutes contact us.
 - The amount of footage you can ingest and create for each render is 512MB when using the [local disk type](disk-types.md#speed-optimised-local-disk-type) – i.e. the original footage you send to be trimmed and edited plus the size of the final output video must be less than 512MB.